When I Interviewed… my Fertility Consultant

 A: How important is it to stay relaxed?
 You’re told to relax all the time and it’s so frustrating.

 T: I think it’s mostly about expectation.
 I think the stress hormones are a small part of it, but it’s the expectations and the fear of failure.
 That is what makes it so hard.
-When a couple comes in, they finish their cycle and its negative, the general feeling is that “I want to go again immediately”.
+When a couple comes in, they finish their cycle and it’s negative, the general feeling is that “I want to go again immediately”.
 Sometimes I think it’s detrimental.
-It adds onto the emotional upheaval.
+It adds to the emotional upheaval.
 I usually say, take 2 or 3 months.
 Not to do with the ovaries but the emotion.
 They can go back to normal, see friends, go out, not tied to injections, go on holiday for a bit to relax.

 A: I think that’s very good advice.
 I remember wanting to just try again immediately when we had failed cycles.

 T: Timewise – people say, “but I’m going to be 37 next month!”
 Well, OK, but it’s not like if you cross the line you’re out!
 One needs the perspective.
 You look at it much more as: ‘you as a person (holistic).
 Gradual, relax, take things easy.
 Think about something else, to clear the mind a bit.
 When people do that they start thinking differently.
 Approach the whole problem more positive rather than keep on the negative.

 A: At what point should a couple go and seek medical advice?